-Figure 1—figure supplement 1.
+Figure 1-figure supplement 1.
 Rlc1 phosphorylation at Ser35 is essential for S. pombe respiratory growth.

-(A) Left: Strains of the indicated genotypes were grown in YES-Glucose liquid medium for 24 h, and the percentage of septated and multiseptated cells were quantified.
+(A) Left: Strains of the indicated genotypes were grown in YES-glucose liquid medium for 24 h, and the percentage of septated and multiseptated cells were quantified.
 Data correspond to three independent experiments, and are presented as mean ± SD.
 Right: representative maximum projection confocal images of cells from the indicated strains after cell-wall staining with calcofluor white.
 Scale bar: 10 µm.

-(B) The strain rlc1Δ Z3EVpr:Rlc1-HA was grown in YES-Glucose medium to mid-log phase, and the culture was then treated with either 0.1, 0.5.
+(B) Upper: the strain rlc1Δ Z3EVpr:Rlc1-HA was grown in YES-glucose medium to mid-log phase, and the culture was then treated with either 0.1, 0.5.
 1, or 2 µM β-estradiol for 0, 3 and 6 h.
 Total extracts were resolved by SDS-PAGE, and Rlc1 levels were detected by incubation with anti-HA antibody.
 Anti-Cdc2 was used as a loading control.
 The Western blot image corresponds to a representative experiment that was repeated at least three times with similar results.

-(C) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose (Glc) or YES-Glycerol (Gly), with or without 0.5 µM β-estradiol, incubated at 30°C or 3 days, and photographed.
-The image corresponds to a representative experiment that was repeated at least three times with similar results.
+Lower: decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose (glc) or YES-glycerol (gly), with or without 0.5 µM β-estradiol, incubated at 30°C for 3 days, and photographed.

+(C) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose (glc) or YES-glycerol (gly), and photographed.

+(D) The indicated strains were grown in YES-glucose to a final OD600=0.2 and shifted to YES-glycerol and incubated at 28ºC.
+The OD600 value, and the percentage of multiseptated and lysed cells were determined at the indicated times.
+Data correspond to three independent experiments and are presented as mean ± SD.

+Figure 1-figure supplement 2.
+Myo51 and Ser35-phosphorylated Rlc1 collaborate for CAR assembly during respiration.

+Times for ring assembly and contraction, node condensation/ring maturation, and ring constriction and disassembly were estimated for the indicated strains growing exponentially in YES-glucose medium (glc), by time-lapse confocal fluorescence microscopy.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs. n is the total number of cells scored from three independent experiments, and data are presented as violin plots.
+Statistical comparison between two groups was performed by unpaired Student’s t-test. ****, p<0.0001; *, p<0.05; ns, not significant.